Confluent, Inc. (NASDAQ:CFLT) Shares Sold by Aigen Investment Management LP

 Aigen Investment Management LP trimmed its position in shares of Confluent, Inc. (NASDAQ:CFLT – Get Rating) by 32.6% during the first quarter, HoldingsChannel reports.
 The fund owned 5,025 shares of the company’s stock after selling 2,430 shares during the quarter.
 Aigen Investment Management LP’s holdings in Confluent were worth $206,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors and hedge funds have also made changes to their positions in CFLT.
-Fifth Third Bancorp purchased a new stake in Confluent during the fourth quarter worth about $29,000.
+Other institutional investors and hedge funds have also made changes to their positions in the company.
+Fifth Third Bancorp acquired a new position in shares of Confluent during the fourth quarter worth about $29,000.
 Byrne Asset Management LLC purchased a new stake in Confluent during the fourth quarter worth about $31,000.
 Focused Wealth Management Inc purchased a new stake in Confluent during the first quarter worth about $35,000.
 HM Payson & Co. purchased a new stake in Confluent during the fourth quarter worth about $46,000.
 Finally, Acadian Asset Management LLC purchased a new stake in Confluent during the fourth quarter worth about $74,000.
 37.20% of the stock is currently owned by institutional investors and hedge funds.

+In other news, major shareholder Ventures Vii (Jersey) L. Index sold 4,797 shares of Confluent stock in a transaction on Wednesday, May 18th.
+The stock was sold at an average price of $18.28, for a total value of $87,689.16.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+In other Confluent news, major shareholder Ventures Vii (Jersey) L. Index sold 4,797 shares of the business’s stock in a transaction dated Wednesday, May 18th.
+The stock was sold at an average price of $18.28, for a total transaction of $87,689.16.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, major shareholder Brad Gerstner purchased 32,853 shares of the stock in a transaction on Wednesday, June 15th.
+The shares were purchased at an average cost of $18.83 per share, with a total value of $618,621.99.
+Following the transaction, the insider now owns 14,456,310 shares of the company’s stock, valued at approximately $272,212,317.30.
+The disclosure for this purchase can be found here.
+Insiders sold a total of 26,547 shares of company stock valued at $485,245 over the last quarter.
+Company insiders own 27.94% of the company’s stock.

+Confluent (NASDAQ:CFLT – Get Rating) last announced its quarterly earnings data on Thursday, May 5th.
+The company reported ($0.41) EPS for the quarter, beating analysts’ consensus estimates of ($0.42) by $0.01.
+The business had revenue of $126.10 million during the quarter, compared to the consensus estimate of $118.49 million.
+Confluent had a negative return on equity of 48.98% and a negative net margin of 90.30%.
+The business’s revenue for the quarter was up 63.8% on a year-over-year basis.
+During the same quarter in the previous year, the business earned ($0.29) earnings per share.
+Equities analysts predict that Confluent, Inc. will post -1.64 EPS for the current year.

 Analyst Upgrades and Downgrades

 A number of analysts recently commented on the stock.
+UBS Group boosted their price objective on shares of Confluent from $33.00 to $35.00 and gave the stock a “buy” rating in a report on Thursday.
+Barclays boosted their price objective on shares of Confluent from $28.00 to $32.00 and gave the stock an “equal weight” rating in a report on Thursday.
 Scotiabank began coverage on shares of Confluent in a report on Wednesday, June 8th.
-They set an “outperform” rating and a $27.00 price objective on the stock.
-UBS Group upped their price target on shares of Confluent from $33.00 to $35.00 and gave the company a “buy” rating in a report on Thursday.
+They issued an “outperform” rating and a $27.00 price target on the stock.
 DA Davidson upped their price target on shares of Confluent from $38.00 to $44.00 in a report on Thursday.
-Citigroup upped their price target on shares of Confluent from $26.00 to $32.00 in a report on Thursday.
-Finally, The Goldman Sachs Group reduced their price target on shares of Confluent from $75.00 to $48.00 and set a “neutral” rating on the stock in a report on Thursday, April 14th.
+Finally, Piper Sandler reduced their price target on shares of Confluent from $40.00 to $34.00 in a report on Wednesday, July 13th.
 Five analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company presently has a consensus rating of “Moderate Buy” and an average price target of $48.31.

 Confluent Company Profile